taufiq-ai/EXAONE-3.5/README.md

 ```

 > [!Note]
-> In case of using EXAONE 3.5 2.4B model, you need to install sglang>=0.3.6 and use `--attention-backedn triton` option.
+> In case of using EXAONE 3.5 2.4B model, you need to install sglang>=0.3.6 and use `--attention-backend triton` option.

 3. Send a request with the following curl command after the server starts.